Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/04_Network connecting devices.md

 # 2.Hubs
 - Operate at physical layer
 - Connects multiple devices in a network and allows them to communicate with each other.
-- Serves as a central connection point for devices on a network, and facilitates communication by broadcasting data to all connected devices.
+- Serves as a central connection point for devices on a network, and facilitates communication by broadcasting data to all connected devices -> dumb
 - Simple device - no security, ability to manage traffic, filtering
 - Being replaced now by more intelligent devices